foundersandcoders/student-agreement/README.md

 If you wish to run a company that employs non-FAC staff, then you will need to get agreement from the FAC directors, who must be satisfied that the arrangement is of benefit to FAC.

 **If I am employed elsewhere, does that mean I'm no longer a part of FAC?**
 Not at all.
 As long as you are prepared to help out, you will always continue to be welcome.
-Wherever you are, we always want you to help with FAC programmes or to set up events, meetup groups and study programmes under the FAC banner (and jointly with your own company or employer, where appropriate).
+Wherever you are, we always want you to help with FAC programmes or to set up events, meetup groups and study programmes under the FAC banner (and jointly with your own company or employer, if you like).

-**I live and work abroad.
+**I am moving abroad.
 Do I still need to refer prospective employers to FAC?**
 Not unless we have a presence in the city where you work, but do please set up events, meetup groups and study programmes under the FAC banner and keep us posted.

 **Will FAC help me find work quickly?**